zombig/py-haproxy-api/README.md

 The repo provides a various tools for interact (somehow) with HAProxy Stats API.

+> **Please note that this project is at development stage.
+> This is first beta or even PoC and everything could be
+> changed!**

 ## HAPPI: HAProxy API

 HTTP API Server that can help with communicate with HAProxy